Serenity0204/GraphX/README.md

 # GraphX
-GraphX is a Python-based in memory graph storage engine designed to facilitate the representation of complex relational queries, enabling users to store data while effectively capturing relationships between individual data points.
+GraphX is a Python-based in-memory graph storage engine designed to facilitate the representation of complex relational queries, enabling users to store data while effectively capturing relationships between individual data points.

 ## Usage
 - Create GraphX
 ```
-## nodes has to be a list of the values you wants to store, and edges has to be a dictionary that describes the relationships
+## nodes have to be a list of the values you want to store, and edges have to be a dictionary that describes the relationships
-graphX = GraphX(<nodes if not then None>, <edges if not then None>)
+graph = GraphX(<nodes if not then None>, <edges if not then None>)
 ```
 - Edges And Nodes Example Input
 ```
-## Nodes' values can be any primative types, even class instances will work too
+## Nodes' values can be any primitive type, even class instances will work too
 nodes = [1, 2, 3, 4, 5, 6]

 ## Edges' have to include two keys(required) "from" and "to" to indicate the relationship